MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task10/Readme.md

 print("MSE:", mse(real, reconstructed))
 ```

-That gave the following for CNN Diffusion
+That gave me the following for CNN Diffusion
 ```Text
 MSE: 0.0008771765
 ```
-And the next for the U-Net Model
+And the following is for the U-Net Model
 ```Text

 ```